oracle/rwloadsim/docs/INSTALL.md

 the grants are set to only allow the needed access to the various repository tables.
 For most tables, this is insert and select.

-## Updating the repository to version 2.3.4
+### Updating the repository to version 2.3.4

 In version 2.3.4, there are a few auxiliary attribute columns added to the rwlrun table, so any existing repository need to be updated to reflect this.

-If you have an existing repository and you are upgrading to a version 2.3.4 or later, you must execute the file rwl234.sql (which includes an update to the rwlrun table) logged in using sqlplus to your primary repository schema.
+If you have an existing repository created earlier than version 2.3.4 and you are upgrading to a version
+2.3.4 or later (including 3.0), you must execute the file rwl234.sql (which includes an update to the rwlrun table) logged in using sqlplus to your primary repository schema.
 The rwl234.sql file is found in the admin directory of your distribution.